JckHamm3r/Netbox-Tik/README.md

 Line 17 --> Enter the username for your MikroTik devices.

 Line 18 --> Enter the password for your MikroTik devices.

+Line 67 --> Change "30" to the number of days worth of backups that you want to keep.